eddy862/COMP2042_CW/README.md

 5. Displayed boss health in level 2.
 6. Displayed explosion images when an enemy plane or boss is destroyed.
 7. Added sound effects and music:
-   - Sound effects: user fires projectile, enemy destroyed, enemy hit, enemy projectile destroyed, boss activates & deactivates shield, shield hit, next level, game over, and win.
+   - Sound effects: user fires projectile, enemy destroyed, user's projectile hit enemy, enemy projectile destroyed, boss activates & deactivates shield, user's projectile hit boss's shield, next level, game over, and win.
+   - Music: main menu, game play
 8. Implemented main menu, tutorial page, audio setting page and pause menu.
 9. Enabled user to pause the game, mute/unmute sound effects and music, resume the game, restart the game, and return to the main menu.
 10. Displayed a warning sign and played a sound effect when an enemy plane enters a warning state (approaching the leftmost boundary).
 11. Made displayed hearts zoom in and out when the user's health is low.
 12. Limited the user's fire rate to save memory usage and prevent frame rate drops.
 13. Inserted loading screen between levels to prevent user see the latency of the level transition.
+14. Inserted level completion menu with play again, return to main menu, and next level buttons.
+15. Randomly generated a power-up which user can hit to increase health.

 ## Implemented but Not Working Properly
-1. When user pause the game, blur the background and display the buttons.
-However, the background can recover to normal when user resume the game.
+1. When user pause the game, blur the current scene and display the buttons.
+However, the scene didn't recover to normal state when user resume the game.

 ## Feature Not Implemented